 There should be no limit to how many geofences you can set up across your markets, or within precise locations – the sky’s the limit.
 Some say a few hundred, we say millions without compromising accuracy.
 You can also group geofences into campaigns and create them in bulk across countries, or with small precise blasts, in several clicks.

 Stay friends with other marketing tools & touchpoints

-While building your own geofencing solution may seem like a good idea, the benefits of using location experts like PlotProjects have been proven time and time again.
+While building your own geofencing apps for marketing may seem like a good idea, the benefits of using location experts like PlotProjects have been proven time and time again.

 Before you start building your database it’s important to understand the amount of resources involved.
 You’ll need to supply all of the content such as the latitude and longitude points and the radius of the area you’re monitoring.
 Some advanced coding and algorithms need to be in place to set up certain shaped geofences.
 Where will you get all of this venue and geographic data?